-It develops among students writing skill indifferent environment, viz., office, press, business and commerce, and digital world, as well as it develops in them a sense of Hindi literature with different kinds.
+Course It develops among students writing skill indifferent environment, Outcome , business and commerce, and digital world, as well as it a sense of Hindi literature with different kinds.

 (A Central University Established by the Central Universities Act 2009 No. 25 of 2009)